League of Assassins: Role in the creation of Lady Shiva

-It was more recently revealed that, prior to the betrayals of Doctor Darrk and the Sensei, Ra's had grown tired of the fickle loyalties of his warriors.
+Prior to the betrayals of Doctor Darrk and the Sensei, Ra's had grown tired of the fickle loyalties of his warriors.
 Ra's assigned David Cain to create a perfect bodyguard ("The One Who Is All").
 After early attempts to raise such a person resulted in hopelessly psychotic children, Cain decided that he needed a genetically suited child and began searching for a possible mother.
 To this end he assassinated Carolyn Woosan/Wu-San, one of two astonishingly talented martial artist sisters he had seen fighting in an exhibition.
 Carolyn's sister, Sandra, swore revenge and tracked Cain down, only to be subdued by the combined might of the League.
 Both intoxicated and frightened by the levels of skill she was attaining now that she was no longer holding back for her sister's sake, Sandra agreed to be the mother of Cain's child.
 In return, the League spared Sandra's life, and assisted her in further training.
 By the time Sandra gave birth she had surpassed the entire League in skill.
 She left immediately following the birth of her daughter, Cassandra Cain, rechristening herself Lady Shiva.

 Other stories would suggest that at some points afterwards Shiva worked as a member of the League, and eyewitness testimony from former League member Onyx indicates that she kept in contact with the League, although she apparently did not see her daughter.
 Although most of her appearances over the years show her working independently, she apparently had some degree of League membership, and was called upon by Ra's to "rescue" Talia during the Hush storyline.

 In keeping with Ra's and Cain's plans, the League attempted to train Cassandra Cain from birth to be the ultimate assassin, unknowingly giving her the skills she would use as the hero Batgirl.